ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 ### How?

-The Apple IIc could be used in the following fashions:

 **Serial Terminal** Use the Apple IIc as a terminal connected to a modern linux machine either via a null modem cable or a serial-to-bluetooth or serial-to-wifi adapter.
 The Apple IIc can display 80 collumns of text, which makes it an ideal candidate for serving as a [Thin Client](https://en.wikipedia.org/wiki/Thin_client) in this fashion.

 We'll discuss the software that would run on the server in more detail later